firatkocoglu/js-simon-game/README.md

 Simon game made by Fırat Koçoğlu.

-HTML, CSS and JavaScript are used to build the game.
+HTML, CSS, JavaScript and jQuery library are used to build the game.

 The player should follow the correct random color pattern on each level.